 This depends on a number of factors, including the THC content of your cannabis, your tolerance, and your method of consumption.
 Products made from industrial hemp contain very low doses of THC and very high doses of CBD, meaning no matter how much you consume, you will never feel any mind-altering effects.

 Why might someone not feel the effects of medical marijuana edibles while others with higher tolerances feel the effects heavily?

 Cannabis affects everyone differently.
 It’s important to remember that.
 You should never compare the effects cannabis may have on someone else with the effects it has on you.
 Additionally, with edibles, it is very difficult to have a consistent potency and strength, making it even more difficult to judge why and how it may affect you or others each time.

 What if I just want to buy CBD oil instead of going to the trouble of making it myself?

 There are plenty of hemp oil products available for purchase.
 We recommend you have a look at this guide for help with making the right choice for you.

 Absolutely!
 In fact, we recommend it.
 The best way to use cannabis in tea is to put a few drops of hemp oil in a cup of your favorite tea and enjoy.

 It’s not clear if it’s not profitable to sell decarboxylated cannabis due to the simplicity of the process (meaning users would rather do it themselves than pay a higher price) or whether people simply aren’t that aware of decarboxylation and its effects.
 The common theme seems to be that there just isn’t much of a market for it.
 Yet.

 Does CBD oil really help?

 We hope you’ve learned a lot about the decarboxylation process as well as the important differences between CBD and THC.
-Remember, there’s no need to be worried as you can absolutely have the beneficial effects of cannabis without the hallucinogenic effects of THC.

 Now that you understand the decarboxylation process and how it affects your products and body, is this something you’d try?